Banhkun/CS232.N21-VIDEO-COMPRESSION-WITH-ITU-STANDARD-METHODS/README.md

 # Introduction

-This repository stores our solutions for all problems in the CS519.M11 - Scientific Research Methodology
+This repository stores our solutions for all problems in the CS232.N21 - Multimedia

 ## Member